molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

 This function expects two numbers and returns their sum.
 The implicit assumption is that both arguments, `a` and `b`, are numbers.
-If one of them isn’t, the result *probably* won’t be a number either.
+If one of them is not, the result *probably* will not be a number either.
 Whether the function works correctly depends on correct input types.

 The problem is, the `+` operator *is a dangerous beast*.
 Its purpose is to add two numbers, but also to concatenate two strings.
 If the operands are not two numbers or two strings, implicit type conversion is performed.